psenough/assisted_performer/README.md

 # Assisted Performer

-Assisted Performer is a node.js server that serves small webpages and acts as a proxy for parameter controllers.
+Assisted Performer is a node.js server project that serves small webpages and acts as a proxy for parameter controllers.
 Bridging MIDI, OSC, websockets, HTTP requests, etc between applications.

+Check the branches of this repository for different example projects that have been done using the same core functionality that is explained below.

 # Schema